24: Redemption: Plot

 44 months after the events of Day Six, a young boy in the African nation of Sangala is kidnapped at night, indoctrinated, and drafted along with other boys into a rebel militia led by General Benjamin Juma (Tony Todd) so they could take part in a coup d'état, which is being funded by an American shadow organization led by Jonas Hodges (Jon Voight).

-While ex-Counter Terrorist Unit Agent Jack Bauer performs missionary work at the Okavango school in Sangala owned by Carl Benton (Robert Carlyle), United States Embassy official Frank Trammel (Gil Bellows) serves him a subpoena to appear before the Senate regarding torture charges, but Bauer refuses to go.
-Upon hearing the embassy will cut funding to Benton's school if it continues to protect him, he decides to leave.
+While ex-Counter Terrorist Unit Agent Jack Bauer performs missionary work at the Okavango school in Sangala owned by his old friend and fellow former CTU agent Carl Benton (Robert Carlyle), United States Embassy official Frank Trammel (Gil Bellows) serves him a subpoena to appear before the Senate regarding torture charges.
+Bauer refuses to go, but upon hearing the embassy will cut funding to Benton's school if it continues to protect him, he decides to leave.

-Meanwhile, several children playing soccer are ambushed by Juma's rebel soldiers and kidnapped for conscription.
-When two boys run away, the soldiers open fire, killing one.
-Benton learns that the rebels are planning to attack his school.
-He calls Bauer, who hides the children in an underground shelter, and kills several rebels before getting captured and tortured.
+Meanwhile, several children playing soccer are ambushed by Juma's rebel soldiers and kidnapped for conscription, and when two boys run away, the soldiers open fire, killing one.
+Benton learns that the rebels are planning to attack his school and calls Bauer, who hides the children in an underground shelter, and kills several rebels before getting captured and tortured.
 Benton is able to ambush the remaining soldiers, and Bauer kills the leader, Youssou Dubaku (Zolile Nokwe).
-His brother, Iké (Hakeem Kae-Kazim) hears of his death and plots revenge, while Bauer and Benton leave with the children to get to the American embassy in the capital before the final helicopter evacuates the country.
+His brother, Iké (Hakeem Kae-Kazim), hears of his death and plots revenge, while Bauer and Benton leave with the children to get to the American embassy in the capital before the final helicopter evacuates the country.

-In Washington, D.C., stockbroker Chris Whitley (Kris Lemche) is ordered by the conspirators who fund Juma's militia to erase all information that would incriminate them.
-Instead, he calls his friend Roger Taylor (Eric Lively), the son of President Elect Allison Taylor (Cherry Jones), for help.
-After Roger hears of the conspiracy, Whitley returns to his home to forward the files, only to be stopped by Hodges' men Halcott and John Quinn (Sebastian Roche) who take the information, kill Whitley and bury the body in concrete.
+In Washington, D.C., stockbroker Chris Whitley (Kris Lemche) is ordered by the conspirators who fund Juma's militia to erase all information that would incriminate them, but instead, he calls his friend Roger Taylor (Eric Lively), the son of President Elect Allison Taylor (Cherry Jones), for help.
+After Roger hears of the conspiracy, Whitley returns to his home to forward the files, only to be stopped by Hodges' men, Halcott and John Quinn (Sebastian Roché), who take the information, kill Whitley, and bury the body in concrete, staging his death as a suicide.

 Benton, Bauer and the boys are spotted by Iké's helicopter.
-While they flee into the forest, Benton steps on a land mine.
-With little time to disarm it, Benton urges Bauer to leave, so he can buy time.
+While they flee into the forest, Benton steps on a land mine, and with little time to disarm it, Benton urges Bauer to leave so he can buy time.
 When he is surrounded by Iké and his men, Benton takes his foot off the trigger and detonates the mine, killing himself and the rebels, though Iké survives.
 Bauer and the children continue to the capital, where he defeats another rebel ambush.
-At the gates of the embassy, Trammel denies the children’s entry and political asylum and blackmails Bauer into surrendering for the children's safety.
-He reluctantly accepts, thus sacrificing his freedom.
+At the gates of the embassy, Trammel denies the children's entry and political asylum due to their legal guardian, Benton, not being present, and blackmails Bauer into surrendering for the children's safety, and Bauer reluctantly accepts, thus sacrificing his freedom.
 While Taylor is inaugurated President, Bauer and the children evacuate, leaving chaotic Sangala behind.